Highway 14 - Corridor Improvements

 The Highway 14 - Corridor Improvements program will contribute to a safer and more reliable connection between the Veterans Memorial Parkway in Langford, west through the communities of Sooke and Jordan River, and all the way to Port Renfrew.

-Highway 14 is an essential connection for people and the economy on southern Vancouver Island and the Province has accelerated upgrades along the corridor to make life easier for South Island commuters.
-Find out more about these upgrades to Highway 14.
+Highway 14 is an essential connection for people and the economy on southern Vancouver Island and the Province previously accelerated upgrades in 2018 along the corridor to make life easier for South Island commuters.
+Find out more about these 2018 announced upgrades to Highway 14.

-$10 million for the immediately accelerated upgrades that have been announced.
+$10 million for the immediately accelerated 2018 upgrades that were announced in 2018.

 Ensures everyone, whether drivers, cyclists, pedestrians or transit users, can move around the Capital Regional District quickly and safely whatever their preferred travel mode.

-An open house will be held to provide an opportunity to ask questions and provide feedback on future improvements along the corridor.
+An open house was held on June 19, 2018, at the Edward Milne Community School to provide an opportunity for the public to ask questions and provide feedback on future improvement priorities along the corridor.